 This comes from regional expertise and language skills that advances cross-disciplinary and impact-generating knowledge in our specialist regions of Asia, Africa and the Near and Middle East, as well as their diasporas.

 The Department of Anthropology and Sociology is at the heart of national and international knowledge networks, both ethnographic and regional.
 Our staff has unrivalled expertise on Asia, Africa, the Near and Middle East, their global interconnections, and their diasporas.
 We are involved in partnerships across disciplines and with other stakeholders (including international development organisations, health practitioners, parliamentarians, artists, curators, and filmmakers).
-We are an engaged community of researchers who have diversified our modes of ethnographic representation via film, creative arts and performance.
+We are an engaged community of researchers who have diversified our modes of ethnographic representation via film (such as The Call Centre and Surveywale), creative arts and performance.